Walter Dix: Return to top level

 He moved to Southern Ireland in 2012 to train with John Smith and opened his outdoor season with a wind-aided run of 9.85 seconds.
 A 200 m win followed at the Doha Diamond League meet.
 He entered the 2012 US Olympic Trials and reached the 100 m final but, having pulled a muscle in his semi-final, he finished last in the race.
 This brought an end to his season.

 Personal life

 Walter Dix is the son of Washington and Plinnie Dix.
 His father, a former sprinter, is an assistant principal and track coach at New River Middle School, while his mother is a high school teacher.
 He has two older brothers, Alex and William, who also were track runners.
 While attending Florida State University, Dix became a member of the Phi Beta Sigma fraternity.

 Personal bests

-As of 2019, Dix's best in the 200 m outdoors makes him the fifth fastest man of all time, while his indoor best for the distance makes him the seventh fastest.
-His best in the 100 m is the eighth fastest by an American athlete.
+As of 2019, Dix's best in the 200 m outdoors makes him the seventh fastest man of all time, while his indoor best for the distance makes him the twenty-third fastest.
+His best in the 100 m is the seventeenth fastest by an American athlete.